 Nationwide vaccination plan: how much will it cost you?

-Information about how much the vaccine will cost South Africans is limited and underreported both in the media and by the government.
-The government together with the Solidarity Fund is said to have made an initial payment of R283m, which is only a small fraction of the total amount required to secure the first batch of vaccines through the Covax programme.
+As reported in December 2020, government, together with the Solidarity Fund, is said to have made a payment of R283m, which is only a fraction of the total amount required to secure the first batch of vaccines through the Covax program.

-The most dominant narrative from government and health care experts has been that vaccines are likely to be provided by medical aid.
-How this is going to work is still unclear to millions of South Africans who don’t belong to any medical aid.
+While many remain unsure about the vaccine rollout and affordability, government and health-care experts have stated that vaccines are likely to be provided by medical aids.
+In January 2021, Dr Aquina Thulare, a technical adviser for the health department said during a webinar that the 33-million people who don't have private health insurance will receive Covid-19 vaccines for free, while the seven million insured South Africans would be covered by their medical aid.

 The affordability debate

-So far, washing hands with soap and water has been the main emphasis for keeping the virus at bay.
-Most South Africans, have been able to purchase hygiene products at affordable prices.
+So far, washing hands with soap and water has been one of the main methods promoted to keep the virus at bay.
+Most South Africans have been able to purchase hygiene products at affordable prices.
 The Clicks catalogue shows how the retailer lowered the price of handwashing liquid to R35 to ensure affordability, and a similar approach should be extended to vaccine accessibility.
 A number of voices have raised concerns at health minister Dr Zweli Mkhize’s announcement regarding the intervention of medical aid schemes.

-Mkhize said, “We have embarked on public-private partnerships with good outcomes and approached medical aids to be part of the cofinancing.
+On January 3 2021, Mkhize said: “We have embarked on public-private partnerships with good outcomes and approached medical aids to be part of the cofinancing.
 The process is now at a stage where the Council for Medical Scheme has engaged various medical schemes […].”

-In response to Mkhize’s announcement UCT adjunct professor Nomboniso Gasain said, “The majority of South Africans are not on medical aid.
+In response to Mkhize’s announcement, UCT adjunct professor Nomboniso Gasa said, “The majority of South Africans are not on medical aid.
 What are your plans for the public sector?”

 Depending on the type and doses required, vaccines are estimated to cost between $10 and $40.
 Profmed CEO Craig Comrie offers a breakdown that takes into account vaccine costs, logistics and administrative fees.
 The vaccine could cost anything between R80 to R500, and after the doctor's administration fee plus other distribution costs, amounting to R1,200 initially.